-Currency rules must factor into 21st-century trade deals
+Currency rules must factor in 21st-century trade deals

 It is a rare event indeed when the chief executive officer of the world’s largest asset manager provides a powerful assist to liberal members of Congress.
 You could even say that he rode to their rescue.